Helen Damrosch Tee-Van: Career

 For 41 years between 1922 and 1963, Helen Damrosch Tee-Van worked as an illustrator for the New York Zoological Society, now known as the Wildlife Conservation Society.
 In addition to extensive scientific and zoological illustrations, Helen also designed fabrics and textiles.
 In 1935 and 1936, she served as an organizer for conferences on industrial art offered by the Institute of Women's Professional Relations.
-She contributed natural history illustrations to both the Collier's Weekly Encyclopedia and the Encyclopedia Brittanica, the latter of which she is credited with sixteen illustrations in the 14th edition.
+She contributed natural history illustrations to both the Collier's Encyclopedia and the Encyclopædia Britannica, the latter of which she is credited with sixteen illustrations in the 14th edition.

 During her career, she exhibited her work prolifically, including in exhibitions at the National Academy of Design, the American Museum of Natural History, the Buffalo Museum of Science, the Pennsylvania Academy of the Fine Arts, the Berkshire Museum, and the Gibbs Museum of Charleston.
 In 1926 Helen exhibited two of her watercolor paintings at the first-ever show of scientific bird illustrations, held at the Los Angeles Museum of History, Science, and Art.
 Organized by the American Ornithologists' Union', she was lauded for her "exquisite handling of pattern and color details of plumage."